elunna/recipes/sides_and_appetizers/grilled asparagus with lemon zest.md

 accidentally falling through the grill grates.
-If you don’t have a grill, cook the asparagus in a large skillet over medium-high heat in 1 tablespoon of cooking fat for 10 minutes, stirring occasionally to cook all sides evenly.
+If you don’t have a grill, cook the asparagus in a large skillet over medium-high heat in 1 tbsp of cooking fat for 10 minutes, stirring occasionally to cook all sides evenly.